rundeck/docs/docs/learning/howto/calling-apis.md

 # Calling APIs from Rundeck

-Modern applications use the [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP) protocol to communicate with each other, send or obtain information of any web service using HTTP [methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) like GET, POST, or PUT (for example, to obtain a valid user ID from a web service to use it later in another process/application).
+Modern applications use the [HTTP](https://developer.mozilla.org/en-US/docs/Web/HTTP) protocol to communicate with each other and send or obtain information from any web service using [HTTP methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) like GET, POST, or PUT.
+For example, to obtain a valid user ID from a web service to use it later in another process/application.

-To make those HTTP calls we can use an [inline-script(https://docs.rundeck.com/docs/manual/node-steps/builtin.html#script-step)] with a [cURL](https://curl.se/) command inside, curl is used in scripts or commands to transfer data and it’s available for any operating system.
+To make those HTTP calls we can use an [inline-script](https://docs.rundeck.com/docs/manual/node-steps/builtin.html#script-step)] with a [cURL](https://curl.se/) command inside, curl is used in scripts or commands to transfer data and it’s available for any operating system.
 But this implies maintaining a lot of code inside a Rundeck workflow.

 Rundeck’s Job Steps offer a more user-friendly way to make these calls.
 For HTTP calls, use the [HTTP Workflow Step Plugin](https://resources.rundeck.com/plugins/rundeck-http-workflow-step-plugin/) in Rundeck.
 This plugin will send HTTP calls to any web service or HTTP endpoint.
 The returned data can then be used in subsequent steps.
 (Check out our [Passing Variables](/learning/howto/passing-variables.md) guide).

 If you are using our Enterprise version the plugin is already bundled with your installation.
 Skip straight to the exercises.

 ## Community Version Prerequisite